Bahrain Neighboring Countries: Saudi Arabia

 Bahrain is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

 If you are interested in Bahrain and the geography of Asia our large laminated map of Asia might be just what you need.
 It is a large political map of Asia that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Bahrain Cities: Al Mamtalah, Al Manamah (Manama), Al Muharraq, Al Wasmiya, Ar Rifa ash Sharqi, Askar, Awali, Az Zallaq, Isa, Jaww, Jidd Hafs, Madinat Isa, Mina' Salman, Ra's al Barri and Sitrah.
+Al Mamtalah, Al Manamah (Manama), Al Muharraq, Al Wasmiya, Ar Rifa ash Sharqi, Askar, Awali, Az Zallaq, Durrat al Bahrain, Isa, Jaww, Jidd Hafs, Madinat Isa, Mina' Salman, and Ra's al Barri.

-Bahrain Natural Hazards: The issues that trouble the country of Bahrain include periodic droughts, and dust storms.
+The issues that trouble the country of Bahrain include periodic droughts and dust storms.

 Bahrain has environmental issues which include the water and soil.
 There is damage to the coastlines, coral reefs, and sea vegetation resulting from oil spills and other discharges from large tankers, oil refineries, and distribution stations.
 There is a lack of freshwater sources, so groundwater and seawater are the only sources for the country's water needs.
 The country has desertification, resulting from the degradation of its limited arable land.
 Bahrain also experiences periods of drought and dust storms.